 Hands On Activities

-Make a colorful house collage based upon the La Boca neighborhood in Buenos Aries.
+Make a colorful house collage based upon La Boca neighborhood in Buenos Aries.
 You may want to paint corrugated cardboard to make the houses look like the actual neighborhood.
+You could take this project one step further and learn how to make paper houses to create a 3-D version of La Boca neighborhood.
 Take a tour of the neighborhood here.

 Make a replica of Iguana Falls with this painting project.
 Or create your own waterfall with rocks and a small pool in your backyard.
 You could also check out this waterfall drawing tutorial.